WJSoftware/wj-config/README.md

 `traits`.

 This object is represented by the TypeScript type called `IEnvironmentDefinition`.
-This is a new feature that allows developers to define the current environment by assigning characteristics (traits), and then condition data sources based on said traits.
+This is a new feature that allows developers to define the current environment by assigning characteristics or traits, and then condition data sources based on said traits.

 So long story short:  The environment object now looks like this: